dirkpetersen/froster/README.md

 ## Design

-1. First, we need to crawl the file system that likely has billions of files to find data that is actually worth archiving.
-For this, we use the well-known [pwalk](https://github.com/fizwit/filesystem-reporting-tools), a multi-threaded parallel file system crawler that creates a large CSV file of all discovered file metadata.
+1. First, we may need to crawl the file system that sometimes has billions of files to find data that is actually worth archiving.
+For this, Froster uses the well-known [pwalk](https://github.com/fizwit/filesystem-reporting-tools), a multi-threaded parallel file system crawler that creates a large CSV file of all discovered file metadata.
 1. Our focus is on archiving folders rather than individual files, as data that resides in the same folder typically belongs together.
-To this end, we filter the pwalk's CSV file with [DuckDB](https://duckdb.org), yielding a new list (CSV) of the largest folders sorted by size.
+To this end, we filter the pwalk's CSV file with [DuckDB](https://duckdb.org), and get a new list (CSV) of the largest folders sorted by size.
 (We call this a `Hotspots` file)
 1. We pass this new list (CSV) to an interactive tool based on [Textual](https://textual.textualize.io/), which displays a table of folders alongside their total size in GiB, their average file sizes in MiB (MiBAvg), as well as their age in days since last accessed (AccD) and modified (ModD).
 Users can scroll down and right using the mouse, and hitting enter will trigger the archiving of the selected folder.
    ![image](https://user-images.githubusercontent.com/1427719/230824467-6a6e5873-5a48-4656-8d75-42133a60ba30.png)
 1. All files < 1 MiB size are moved to an archive called Froster.smallfiles.tar prior to uploading.
 You can also [avoid tarring](#tarring-small-files)